chimwemwe007/Home-Of-Happiness-javascript-Capstone/README.md

 # Web Summit Conference: Mobile and Desktop Version

-> This is a HTML/CSS and Javscript based conference web application.
-The template can be used as an event or conference web application.
-This project has been developed as a part of Microverse capstone projects.
+> This is a HTML/CSS and Javscript based conference web application.it has been developed as part of a Microverse capstone project.

 ## Built With